 Copyrights and Trademarks © Facebook Technologies, LLC.
 All Rights Reserved.

 Oculus and the Oculus Logo are trademarks of Facebook Technologies, LLC.
-HTC Vive is the trademark or registered trademark in the U.S. and/or other countries of HTC Corporation and its affiliates.
+HTC and the HTC Vive logo are the trademarks or registered trademarks in the U.S. and/or other countries of HTC Corporation and its affiliates.
 All other trademarks are the property of their respective owners.